nuxt-community/auth-module/docs/schemes/oauth2.md

 If your provider issues refresh tokens, these will be used to refresh the token before every axios request.
 Note: This feature is only supported for jwt tokens.

+### Behavior when the refresh token has expired
+If the refresh token has expired, the token cannot be refreshed.
+You can find the different behavior for server and client side below.

+#### Server side (during page reload or initial navigation)
+The user is logged out and navigated to the **home** page.

+#### Client side (Client initiated axios request)
+The user is logged out and navigated to the **logout** page, for explicitly explaining what happened.

 ## Options

 ```js